 The online Master of Laws (LL.M.) in U.S. Law curriculum is designed by Washington University School of Law professors to explore the foundation of the U.S. legal system.
 Classes are kept small — no more than 15 students — and are taught by law school faculty using the dialogue-based Socratic method, the most common and preferred method of instruction in U.S. law schools.

-The program is 24 units and can be completed in one to two years on a full-time or part-time basis, respectively.
+The program is 24 units and can be completed in as little as one year.

 This course is designed to introduce students to U.S. contracts.
 Contracts are vitally important in understanding U.S. law as they are the foundation of corporate law and cover areas such as employment, loans and credit.
 In addition to learning principles behind U.S. theories of contractual obligation, the course is intended to provide instruction in "how to succeed" in a U.S. law school class.

 Fundamentals of U.S. Law II: Civil Procedure | 3 units